logscape/DockerApp/README.md

 # Intro

-Monitor resources of a  Docker host, its containers, and the processes that each container runs.
-Identify outliers and create alerts for your docker images and containers.
 The Docker App gives you visibility of your Docker Containers, the processes running in them and their resource utilization.
+Use the DockerApp to get operational visibility of multple docker containers running on the same host.

 ## Downloads